fblackburn1/pganonymize/README.rst

     --port PORT           Port of the database
     --dry-run             Don't commit changes made on the database --dump-file DUMP_FILE
-                            Create a database dump file with the given name --init-sql INIT_SQL   SQL to run before starting anonymization --parallel            Data anonymization is done in parallel
+                          Create a database dump file with the given name --dump-options DUMP_OPTIONS
+                          Options to pass to the pg_dump command --init-sql INIT_SQL   SQL to run before starting anonymization --parallel            Data anonymization is done in parallel